BenGhahramani/disagreement-aware-x2dfd/README.md

 ## <img id="overview_icon" width="3%" src="https://cdn-icons-png.flaticon.com/256/599/599205.png"> X2-DFD Overview

-X2-DFD is an eXplainable and eXtendable deepfake detection framework that leverages multimodal large language models (MLLMs).
-It produces both binary decisions (real/fake) and concise, human-readable artifact explanations.
-The design follows a three‑stage pipeline closely aligned with the paper:
+X2‑DFD is an eXplainable and eXtendable deepfake detection framework built on MLLMs.
+It outputs both a binary verdict (real/fake) and concise, human‑readable explanations.
+At its core, X2‑DFD focuses on two principles:

-- **Stage 1 — Model Feature Assessment (MFA).** We systematically evaluate the detectability of forgery‑related features for the MLLM and obtain a prioritized ranking of features by their intrinsic importance to the model.
-- **Stage 2 — Explainable Dataset Construction (EDC).** This stage has two modules: (i) **Strong Feature Strengthening (SFS)**, which reinforces the model’s well‑learned features to improve detection and explanation; and (ii) **Weak Feature Supplementing (WFS)**, which integrates **Specific Feature Detectors (SFDs)** (e.g., low‑level artifact analyzers such as blending/lighting) to compensate for MLLM limitations.
-- **Stage 3 — Fine‑tuning & Inference.** We fine‑tune a lightweight **LoRA** adapter on the constructed dataset and deploy it for final detection with explanations.
+- **Prompt‑guided explainability.** We design prompts that steer the model to attend to the features it is naturally good at, and use the generated rationales to construct an explainable dataset.
+- **Extensibility via Specific Feature Detectors (SFDs).** We keep the system plug‑and‑play by supplementing hard, low‑level artifact cues (e.g., blending/lighting) with dedicated detectors, further enhancing the model’s capability.

-In addition, we provide a **registry pattern** for experts/providers, so new detectors and fusion strategies can be plugged in without touching the core.
-Standardized JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.
+A lightweight **LoRA** adapter is fine‑tuned on the constructed data for deployment.
+We also provide a **registry pattern** for experts/providers (see `src/EXPERTS_GUIDE.md`), and standardized JSON schemas/path rules for reproducible evaluation across datasets.

 <div align="center">
 <img src="figs/fig_framework_overview.png" alt="X2-DFD framework: experts + LLaVA reasoning pipeline" width="90%"/>